mth/yeti/doc/reference.rst

 and the tag is the variant label.
 Each members type

 Any members can be marked as required (otherwise they are known as allowed).
-The members marked as required make the required member set.
-All members (required or not) make the allowed member set for unification.
+The members marked as required is the required member set.
+Set of all members (required or not) is known as the allowed member set for unification.